Road To AZ-204 - Implementing API Management

 Skills Measured

-According to today's date, the skills that are measured in the exam are split as follows,
+According to today's date, the skills that are measured in the exam are split as follows.

 Benefits of Getting Certified

 The main benefit here is having a worldwide recognized certification that proves that you have knowledge of this topic.
-Among intrinsic and extrinsic benefits, we have,
+Among intrinsic and extrinsic benefits, we have.

-• Higher growth potential, as certifications are a big plus;
+• Higher growth potential, as certifications are a big plus.

-• Discounts and deals in Microsoft products and partners, like PluralSight and UpWork;
+• Discounts and deals in Microsoft products and partners, like PluralSight and UpWork.

-• MCP Newsletters, with trending technologies;
+• MCP Newsletters, with trending technologies.

-• Higher exposure on LinkedIn, as recruiters usually search for specific certifications;
+• Higher exposure on LinkedIn, as recruiters usually search for specific certifications.

-• Higher salary, you will be more valuable to your company;
+• Higher salary, you will be more valuable to your company.

-• Unique happiness when getting the result and you were approved, knowing that all your efforts were worth it;
+• Unique happiness when getting the result and you were approved, knowing that all your efforts were worth it.

-Main skills Measured by this Topic
+Main Skills Measured by this Topic

 What is Azure API Management?

 Azure API Management is a product that integrates existing back-end services into modern API gateways, it follows the API-first approach decoupling front-end and back-end teams with the help of API mocking.
-Azure API Management handles the full management of your APIs, it centralizes the securing, versioning, documentation, and compliance from your back-end services in a single point.
+Azure API Management handles the full management of your APIs, it centralizes the securing, versioning, documentation, and compliance of your back-end services in a single point.

-• API represents a set of operations;
+• API represents a set of operations.

-• API Operation maps an API endpoint with the API backend;
+• API Operation maps an API endpoint with the API backend.

 • Product is formed by a single or a group of APIs and it is how your APIs are presented to developers.
-Can be public or private;
+Can be public or private.

-• Group, used to manage the visibility of products to developers:
+• Group, used to manage the visibility of products to developers.

-• Administrators have full access to the API Management;
+• Administrators have full access to the API Management.

-• Gateway, where your API calls are received and policies are applied to incoming requests;
+• Gateway, where your API calls are received and policies are applied to incoming requests.

 APIM Authentication